When you see a neighborhood for the first time, the most important thing

 is often the way it looks, like its homes and its setting.
 Some places look

 the same, but they only reveal their true character after living in them for

 a while because they contain a unique mix of occupational or cultural groups.

 This neighborhood is very unique in some important ways, according to

 Notable & Unique: Modes of Transportation

-Echo / Browns Crossroad neighborhood stands out by having 94.1% of commuters
+Echo / Browns Crossroad neighborhood get to work each day by driving